ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 #### Product Creation

 Files are next exported from GAMMA internal format into the widely-used GeoTIFF format, complete with geolocation information.
 GeoTIFFs are created for amplitude, coherence, unwrapped phase, and vertical displacement by default, and a water mask GeoTIFF is also included in the product package.
-Optionally, GeoTIFFs of wrapped phase, look vectors, line-of-sight displacement and incidence angle can also be requested, as can a copy of the DEM used for processing.
+Optionally, GeoTIFFs of wrapped phase, look vectors, line-of-sight displacement and incidence angle maps can also be requested, as can a copy of the DEM used for processing.

 ## Product Packaging